-A home constructed in sections in a factory assembly line.
-Fully constructed modules are transported to the permanent site and anchored to the foundation.
+transported to the permanent site and anchored to the foundation.
 Modular homes are not subject to HUD codes but are built in accordance with the Uniform Building Code administered by the state agencies in which the modular home is installed and must adhere to any local and regional building codes.
 In some cases, modular homes are built on a permanent chassis (on-frame modular) similar to a manufactured home.
-These on-frame modular homes are built in accordance with the Uniform Building Codes, therefore, they are treated as modular homes.
+These on-frame modular homes are built in accordance with the Uniform Building Codes of the state and not to the HUD codes, therefore, they are treated as modular homes.